Codesai/website/_posts/2017-01-07-about-connascence.md

     <figcaption>Encapsulation levels and design criteria in OO</figcaption>
 </figure>

-Two of these new required design criteria are **class cohesion** and **class coupling**, which are analogue to the structured programing's procedure cohesion and procedure coupling, but, as you can see, there are other ones in the table for which there isn't even a name.
+Two of these new design criteria are **class cohesion** and **class coupling**, which are analogue to the structured programing's procedure cohesion and procedure coupling, but, as you can see, there are other ones in the table for which there isn't even a name.

 Connascence is meant to be a deeper criterion behind all of them and, as such, it is a general way to evaluate design decisions in an OO design.
-This is the formal definition of **connascence**:
+This is the formal definition of **connascence** by Page-Jones:

 > **Connascence** between two software elements A and B means either
 >